-MESC has followed a conservative fiscal policy during these times of uncertain level of state and federal support, rising fuel and energy costs.
+MESC has followed a conservative fiscal policy during these times of uncertain level of state and federal support, rising fuel and energy costs and general downturn in the global economy.
 We are currently reviewing our operations and undergoing an outside evaluation to identify areas in which efficiencies can be gained and costs reduced.
 This is combined with an effort to identify alternative sources of funding, upgrade and invest in new infrastructure so we can continue to offer the same level of service to our constituents and give our researchers the resources needed to continue to be at the forefront of Marine research.
-The Consortium continues to be an active participant in the BP sponsored Gulf Research Initiative to study the effects of the DWHO.
+The Consortium has received research grants and is an active participant in the BP sponsored Gulf Research Initiative to study the effects of the DWHO over the next decade.

-MESC anticipates the current fiscal year will be much like last and will maintain a close watch over resources to maintain MESC's ability to react to unknown internal and external issues and continue to be wise stewards of all funds awarded to us.
+MESC anticipates the current fiscal year will be much like last and will maintain a close watch over resources to maintain MESC's ability to react to unknown internal and external issues and continue to be wise stewards of the funds awarded to us.